michaelcarroll/lpcfi/README.md

    `fp` when `foo` is called with argument `n = 0`.
 Enter the value of `g` again as before.

-6. Notice that PICFI allows g to be called during the second `foo` call despite that the only legal target at that point is `h`.
+6. Notice that PICFI allows `g` to be called during the second `foo` call despite that the only legal target at that point is `h`.

 7. Repeat steps 3 - 5 after running
 ```
-        python payload.py | ./demo-lpcfi
+        python2 payload.py | ./demo-lpcfi
 ```

 8. Notice that LPCFI prevents `g` from being called during the second